yugabyte/ybu/TFE/YBU-31/ybu-31.md

 * Deploy Yugabyte Platform onto the cloud provider, AWS.

-* Create a YugabyteDB Universe using Yugabyte Platform.
+* Create a YugabyteDB universe using Yugabyte Platform.

 ### Launch the EC2